zenkj/luarc-5.1/README.md

 ###Execution Time
 ![execution time](https://raw.github.com/zenkj/luarc-5.1/master/doc/cpu.png)

 In most test cases, vanilla Lua is faster than Luarc.
+This is true because most test cases do not test memory usage.
 But for the binary-tree-2 test case, Luarc is much faster than vanilla lua (almost 37% improvement).
 In the binary-tree-3 test case, gcstepmul is set to 0, this means incremental feature of the Lua GC is disabled.
 The overall GC throughput is improved, but